 Hospitality Safety Accessibility

-We are launching a campaign to raise $650,000 from September 6 through September 28, 2025.
+We're launching a campaign to raise $750,000 in pledges by September 28, 2025.

 This fall, we’re launching a capital campaign—Creating Space to Belong.
 After compiling survey responses, the Session believes we now have clear plans and priorities to move forward.